KartikUgale/Summary-AI/README.md

 - ✅ AI-powered text summarization using `Gemini API`
 - ✅ Save summaries as notes for future reference
 - ✅ Notes persist in Chrome storage
-- ✅ Fast and lightweight UI
+- ✅ Fast and lightweight UI using React (Vite)
 - ✅ Works on all websites
 - ✅ Spring Boot backend for secure API calls